kimmaylee215/PRACTical/README.md

 The following files are used to run simulation with different patterns.
 Depends on the number of replications, the computation can take hours.
+High performance computing facility has been used to run the following scenarios.

 - “s1.R”, “s2.R”, “s3.R” and “s4.R” use both Rscripts.